RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

-# zeeSQL and secondary indexes, how to search Redis key by value
+\# zeeSQL and secondary indexes, how to search Redis key by value

 Redis, at his heart, is a key-value store.
-It makes simple, easy and fast to search for values given their keys.
+It makes it simple, easy, and fast to search for values given their keys.

-Often time, however, is necessary to look for keys which value respect some properties.
+Often time, however, is necessary to look for keys that values respect some properties.

-For instance find all the keys for which their value is greater than 5.
+For instance, find all the keys for which their value is greater than 5.
 Or the keys that have a value set to a specific string like "admin".

 The standard solution for this problem in Redis is to keep a set of secondary indexes.
 To keep everything in sync, those secondary indexes need to be updated along with the primary keys.
-Keeping the indexes in sync, is an activity that the developer who use Redis need to take care of, and it brings a sizable increment in complexity.
+Keeping the indexes in sync is an activity that the developer who uses Redis need to take care of, and it brings a sizable increment in complexity.

-zeeSQL aim to solve this problem.
+zeeSQL aims to solve this problem.

 ## Redis Hashes